vpro/jsr107-magnolia/README.md

 }
 ```

-In thos case the magnolia cache configuration automaticly a cache 'CinemaUtil-sortedMovies' will appear.
+In this case in the magnolia cache configuration automaticly a cache 'CinemaUtil-sortedMovies' will appear.

 ##Installation